Wellness Dining Program

 Key benefits include:

 - Offering sensory stimulation to cue meal times and increase appetite, including the use of serene music and aromatherapy

-- Presenting meals on bold, colored plates to entice consumption, as researched at Boston University
+- Presenting meals on bold, colored plates to entice consumption, as studied at Boston University

 - Using adaptable dining equipment to ease the use of utensils and cups

 - Serving meals in a tiered-step approach

 - Offering bite-size finger foods to increase independent eating

 - Monitoring and prompting of food intake and consumption to maximize nourishment at each meal

 - Ensuring proper hydration